-Consultation has involved presentation of relevant plans for the site (including aspects of heritage conservation proposals, Working Heritage Business Plan concepts, biodiversity conservation issues, plans for event and activities and subdivision plans) to groups and individuals with specific interests in the future of the historic site and its environment, or legislative responsibility for approving aspects of its future use.
+Consultation has involved presentation of relevant plans for the site (including aspects of heritage conservation proposals, biodiversity conservation issues, plans for event and activities and subdivision plans) to groups and individuals with specific interests in the future of the historic site and its environment, or legislative responsibility for approving aspects of its future use.
+In addition, there have been many meetings and discussions with officers from Penrith City Council.